-Logan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Logan is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Logan is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Logan who work in office and administrative support (14.92%), sales jobs (12.02%), and teaching (10.96%).
+There are especially a lot of people living in Logan who work in office and administrative support (14.27%), sales jobs (11.44%), and teaching (10.01%).

 In addition, Logan is a major college town that has a very high percentage of its residents over 18 years old who are college students.
 Naturally, collegiate life has a major influence on local Logan culture, lifestyle and entertainment options.
 Logan really pulses to the beat of the academic calendar.
 In Logan every fall, returning students reinvigorate the community, who you will notice are all over town, buying groceries, out with friends, and getting acquainted or re-acquainted with each other and Logan.
 One of the beneficial effects that colleges provide is that they tend to be lasting institutions that deliver direct economic benefits to the local economy in the form of such things as jobs for faculty and staff, and spending by students.
 Logan benefits directly from this.

-The education level of Logan citizens is very high relative to the national average among all cities (21.84%): 36.93% of adults in Logan have a bachelor's degree or even advanced degree.
+The citizens of Logan are very well educated compared to the average community in the nation: 36.58% of adults in Logan have a bachelor's degree or even advanced degree.